If I had to look back, I’d say that there is one clear point marking a “before and after” in my coffee journey.

 Nowadays, I almost feel physical pain when I see people wasting just a few scoops of coffee.

-And that’s almost the best thing about going on a coffee pilgramage; it teaches you gratitude for the coffee farmers who are doing all the hard work, and it shows you that coffee is a fruit rather than a standardized product.
+And that’s almost the best thing about going on a coffee pilgramage; it teaches you gratitude for the coffee farmers doing all the hard work, and it shows you that coffee is a fruit rather than a standardized product.

 Top Featured Image: Jack Hebert – Flickr CC | Source